YaLTeR/niri/wiki/Configuration:-Miscellaneous.md

 ### `spawn-at-startup`

-Add lines like this to spawn processes at startup.
+Add lines like this to spawn processes at niri startup.

 `spawn-at-startup` accepts a path to the program binary as the first argument, followed by arguments to the program.

-This option works the same way as the `spawn` key binding action, so please read about all the subtleties on the [key bindings](./Configuration:-Key-Bindings.md) page.
+This option works the same way as the `spawn` key binding action, so please read about all its subtleties on the [key bindings](./Configuration:-Key-Bindings.md) page.

-Note that running niri as a systemd session supports xdg-desktop-autostart out of the box, which may be more convenient to use.
-Thanks to this, apps that you configured to autostart in GNOME will also "just work" in niri, without any manual `spawn-at-startup` configuration.

 ```
 spawn-at-startup "waybar"
 spawn-at-startup "alacritty"
 ```

+Note that running niri as a systemd session supports xdg-desktop-autostart out of the box, which may be more convenient to use.
+Thanks to this, apps that you configured to autostart in GNOME will also "just work" in niri, without any manual `spawn-at-startup` configuration.

 ### `prefer-no-csd`